24 hours in VIENNA

 1010 Vienna

-Furthermore, all the hotels can supply you with info material, tourist cards and more.
+Obviously, all the hotels can supply you with info material, tourist cards, and the like.

 mean of transportation Getting Downtown and Back